SketchUp/api-issue-tracker/README.md

-# SketchUp Ruby API public issue tracker
+# SketchUp and LayOut API public issue tracker

 *(Experimental)*

-This repository is a place where you can use it's issue tracker to file bug reports and feature requests for the SketchUp Ruby API.
+This repository is a place where you can use it's issue tracker to file bug reports and feature requests for the SketchUp and LayOut APIs.

 Vote up :+1: existing issues to show your interest in support.